Deen0X/DNXPSoft/README.md

 When you run the first time the script, with default options on it (you can open the script and check the :InitScript section for more info), the script will:
 - Generate a new Windows Menu entry called "_DNXScript", with some options on it to adds or remove contextual entries on Windows Explorer.
+- Run subscript related to .DNXItem that can custom the setup of the portable aplication (creating folders, adding some registry entries, etc)
 - Register file extension .DNXItem
 - Assign an Icon to .DNXItem extension
 - Add entry on Windows Explorer Contextual Menu: "Generate DNXItem for selected file"